×

 But resilience alone isn't enough.
 Every day, I see families still displaced from their homes, local businesses struggling to reopen, and communities grappling with unemployment rates that have skyrocketed since the storm.
 While the immediate emergency response has ended, the long road to recovery is just beginning.

-The scope of devastation becomes clear as our volunteer teams work across three hard-hit communities: Greenville, Tennessee; Hot Springs, North Carolina; and Marion, North Carolina.
+The scope of devastation becomes clear as our volunteer teams work across hard-hit communities, like Greenville, Tennessee; Hot Springs, North Carolina; and Marion, North Carolina.
 In these mountain towns, we're not just rebuilding structures—we are helping people feel seen when they very clearly feel forgotten.
 Our work ranges from replacing waterlogged drywall and ruined flooring to clearing mountains of debris that still litter properties months after the storm and so much more.

 The statistics are staggering, but they don't tell the full story.
 In Hot Springs, a small North Carolina town known for its natural beauty and tourism, an estimated 80-90% of residents are now unemployed.
 The flood waters didn't just damage buildings; they washed away livelihoods as local businesses—the economic backbone of this tourist town—were devastated.